 It is true that the turnaround of energy policy is a project for Germany as a whole, but it is implemented locally.
 Each and every one is required to contribute to help to achieve this goal.
 This is why Johannes Schrade underlines one point in particular: "The energy turnaround means so much more than just renewable energy and saving electricity.
 Many consumers look at their electricity bills and reduce the energy turnaround to the share of their EEG-allocation.
 Actually, the share of electricity in the energy consumption of private households does not exceed 10 percent.
 The key levers for saving energy are space heating and mobility, which account for 25 percent of the private energy consumption in Stuttgart".

 Besides, the Swabian metropolis has been struggling against too high levels of ozone and too high concentrations of particulate matter for decades, only lately having been "elected" Germany's traffic jam city no. 1 ( Stau-Stadt Nr.
-1).
+1 (only German)).
 Though the problems may be enormous, yet there is a huge potential for improvement.
 In any case, Schrade's research team has already succeeded in convincing at least one important Stuttgart resident.
-In his political agenda, Lord Mayor Fritz Kuhn has integrated the scientific principles and the efficiency raising measures that were identified in the scope of the research project.
-By mid-2015, the municipal energy concept for an urbanisation of the turnaround in energy policy in Stuttgart will be published.
+In his political agenda, the Lord Mayor in office at that time Fritz Kuhn has integrated the scientific principles and the efficiency raising measures that were identified in the scope of the research project.
+Therefore, the municipal energy concept for an urbanisation of the turnaround in energy policy in Stuttgart was established.